gobeyondidentity/developer-docs/docs/sdks/js-reference-guide/js-sdk-authenticate.md

 > The [example app](https://github.com/gobeyondidentity/bi-sdk-js/tree/main/example) for the Javascript SDK uses [NextAuth.js](https://next-auth.js.org/getting-started/example) to initiate the OIDC flow and to consume the resulting code and token.

 For step-by-step instructions to configure NextAuth.js and OIDC using our sample application, and to create the associated Beyond Identity tenant configuration, see [Getting Started](/docs/next/get-started).
-For complete guidance on authentication, see <mark>Workflow: Authentication with Passkey (content has changed; will need a new link)</mark>
+For complete guidance on authentication, see <mark>Authentication with Passkey (content has changed; will need a new link)</mark>

 ## Examples